Dioben/RI2021/assignment2/readme.md

 + **--timer-only**: Loads index and exits without going into interactive search mode
 + **--metadata**: File to read stage 1 metadata from, default is stage1metadata.ssv
 + **--metadata2**: File to read stage 2 metadata from, default is stage2metadata.ssv
-+ **--BM25/vector**: Toggle between BM25 and lnc.ltc scoring, default is BM25
++ **--BM25/vector**: Toggle between BM25 and vector space ranking, default is BM25
++ **--term-freq**: The query term frequency letter of the SMART notation for the vector space ranking, default is l
++ **--doc-freq**: The query document frequency letter of the SMART notation for the vector space ranking, default is n
++ **--norm**: The query normalization letter of the SMART notation for the vector space ranking (pivoted unique normalization uses 1 extra argument for the value), default is c

 ### Features added for 2nd assigment:
 + Now loads IDF data from metadata.
-+ Allows for searching using BM25 or vector scoring.
++ Allows for searching using BM25 or vector space ranking.
 + File pool system
 + Customizable Normalization
++ Many schemas can be used for the vector space ranking.